What Is a Second Mortgage and How Does It Work?

 A mortgage refinance involves taking out a home loan that replaces your existing mortgage.
 Equity-rich homeowners may choose a cash-out refinance, taking out a mortgage for a larger amount than the existing mortgage and receiving the difference in cash.

 To determine your eligibility for refinancing, lenders look at the loan-to-value ratio, in part.
 Most lenders favor an LTV of 80% or less.
-(Current loan balance / current appraised value x 100 = LTV)
+(Current loan balance / current appraised value x 100 = LTV.)

 Even though the rate for a refinance might be lower than that of a home equity loan or HELOC, refinancing means you’re taking out a new loan, so you face mortgage refinancing costs of 2% to 5% of the new loan amount on average.

-Homeowners who have a low mortgage rate will not benefit from a mortgage refinance when the going interest rate exceeds theirs.
+Homeowners who have a low mortgage rate will generally not benefit from a mortgage refinance when the going interest rate exceeds theirs.

 Pros and Cons of a Second Mortgage